 2017 has been a hardening year for me.

 And for those who want more details about our separation, I would suggest contacting us each privately.
-I will openly tell you what I can, but trust me, at this point the details do not matter.
+I will openly tell you what I can, but trust me; at this point, the details do not matter.
 It's better for everyone involved.

-2017 might have severed a marriage but it also brought new friends and closer/more real friendships.
-Most of those friendships were very valuable to me during the hardening process that was 2017.
+2017 might have severed a marriage, but it also brought new friends and closer/more real friendships.
+Most of those friendships were very valuable to me during the hardening process, that was 2017.
 Two were all-stars in supporting me by letting me do what I needed to do.

 I'm better at understanding myself and how I work.
 This was very useful during some rough storms.
 I stayed calm and made adult decisions.
 I guess I'm generation Xennial now (1978)?
-Just like millennials we don't like #adulting, but we can do it when needed.
+Just like millennials, we don't like #adulting, but we can do it when needed.

-I rode a better DK200 in 2017 than the previous 3 years.
-In reality I just bought a better bike, a "cheater bike" if you will, the Cutthroat.
+I rode a better DK200 in 2017 than the previous three years.
+In reality, I just bought a better bike, a "cheater bike" if you will, the Cutthroat.
 That bike makes everything about riding on gravel better.
 Comfortable.
 Stable.
 Confident.
 Has the ability to get going when you decide to mash it.
-Like a Fargo and other bikes in the drop-bar MTB style are really the best for gravel grinders like me who are not racing.
+Like a Fargo and other bikes in the drop-bar MTB style are the best for gravel grinders like me who are not racing.
 We would never dream of a DK podium.
 Finishing is always the first trophy because it's the top priority.
 Not beating a friend but beating yourself.
-Although sometimes you do happen to beat a friend and you have to tell him about it, often. #1stGravelGrailinStillwater.
+Although sometimes you do happen to beat a friend and you tell him about it, often. #1stGravelGrailinStillwater.

 I've been a better friend to some but not to all.
 People come and go in Stillwater.
-Most go or they don't stay long; the effect of being a University town.
+Most go, or they don't stay long; the effect of being a University town.

-I don't know if I'm really stronger yet.
-True strength takes time, but I don't think it will be too far away.
+I don't know if I'm stronger yet.
+Real strength takes time, but I don't think it will be too far away.
 If 2018 goes the way I want it to then yeah, I'll be stronger.
 I'll be stronger as a dad, as a manager, and as a friend.
 Maybe stronger on the bike too.
 I'm ready to crush 2018.